mmartial/ComfyUI-Nvidia-Docker/README.md

 The `venv` in the "run" directory is where all the required python packages used by the tool are placed.
 In case of issue, it is recommended to terminate the container, delete that `venv` directory, then restart the container.
 The virtual environment will be recreated and any `custom_scripts` should re-install their own requirements.

+# 7. Changelog

+- 20240915: Added `COMFY_CMDLINE_BASE` and `COMFY_CMDLINE_XTRA` variable
+- 20240824: Tag 0.2: shift to pull at first run-time, user upgradable with lighter base container
+- 20240824: Tag 0.1: builds were based on ComfyUI release, not user upgradable
+- 20240810: Initial Release